From Protection to Profits: A Simple Guide to Equity Futures (Hedging & Trading Explained)

 BULLISH VIEW: BUYING FUTURES (LONG)

-When to use: You think a stock will rise and want bigger profits than just buying shares especially when comparing futures vs ETFs for short-term moves.
+When to use: You think a stock will rise and want bigger profits than just buying shares.

 How it works: